Connect with others who understand.

 How To Manage Hives

 If you suspect your MS medication is causing hives, talk to your neurologist.
 Your doctor may be able to treat your hives effectively so you can continue with the medication.
 Additionally, hives may be a short-lived response that goes away as your body adjusts to a new drug.
-If the hives do not resolve, you and your doctor can discuss the risks and benefits of trying a different medication.
+If the hives don’t resolve, you and your doctor can discuss the risks and benefits of trying a different medication.

 Antihistamines